AlfredBr/codesiz/README.md

   - `-s` for sorted output (smallest to largest).
   - `-h` for a graphical histogram representation.
   - `-a` to analyze all files (not just those matching configured extensions).
+  - `-j` for JSON output of the analysis results.
   - `-?` help / usage information.

 ## Building